tuhinmiazy73/simple-ci-cd-pipeline/README.md

 ✅ 5.
 Install Git on the Remote Server
 Ensure Git is installed on your production server:
-# sudo yum install git
+# yum install git

 ✅ 6.
 Manual Test (Optional but Smart)
 Manually run this from Jenkins server to confirm:
-# ssh root@<prod-server> "git clone https://github.com/yourusername/yourrepo.git"
+# ssh root@192.168.150.131 "git clone https://github.com/yourusername/yourrepo.git"

 ✅ 7.
 Create the Jenkins Pipeline
 Here’s a sample declarative pipeline: